-DEGNN only uses DEs as initial node features.
-In this subsection, we further consider leveraging DE-1 between any two nodes to control the aggregation procedure of DEGNN.
-Specifically, we propose DE-Aggregation-GNN (DEAGNN) to do the following change
+\proj only uses DEs as initial node features.
+In this subsection, we further consider leveraging DE-1 between any two nodes to control the aggregation procedure of \proj.
+Specifically, we propose DE-Aggregation-GNN (\projA) to do the following change

-Note that the representation power of DEAGNN is at least no worse than DEGNN because the later one is specialized by aggregating the nodes with $\zeta_{spd}(u|v)=1$, so Theorem~\ref{thm:power}, Corollary~\ref{col:graphpower} are still true.
+Note that the representation power of \projA is at least no worse than \proj because the later one is specialized by aggregating the nodes with $\zeta_{spd}(u|v)=1$, so Theorem~\ref{thm:power}, Corollary~\ref{col:graphpower} are still true.
 Interestingly, its power is also limited by Theorem~\ref{thm:limit}.
 We conclude as the follows.

-\begin{corollary} Theorem~\ref{thm:power}, Corollary~\ref{col:graphpower} and Theorem~\ref{thm:limit} are still true for DEAGNN. \end{corollary} The general form Eq.~\eqref{eq:agg-pe} that aggregates all nodes in each iteration holds more theoretical significance than practical usage due to scalability concern.
-In practice, the aggregation procedure of DEAGNN may be trimmed by balancing the tradeoff between complexity and performance.
-For example, we may choose $\zeta(u|v) = \zeta_{spd}(u|v)$, and only aggregate the nodes $u$ such that $\zeta(u|v)\leq K$, \textit{i.e.}, $K$-hop neighbors.
+\begin{corollary} Theorem~\ref{thm:power}, Corollary~\ref{col:graphpower} and Theorem~\ref{thm:limit} are still true for \projA. \end{corollary} The general form Eq.~\eqref{eq:agg-pe} that aggregates all nodes in each iteration holds more theoretical significance than practical usage due to scalability concern.
+In practice, the aggregation procedure of \projA may be trimmed by balancing the tradeoff between complexity and performance.
+For example, we may choose $\zeta(u|v) = \zeta_{spd}(u|v)$, and only aggregate the nodes $u$ such that $\zeta_{spd}(u|v)\leq K$, \textit{i.e.}, $K$-hop neighbors.
 Multi-hop aggregation allows avoiding the training issues of deep architecture, \textit{e.g.}, gradient degeneration.
 Particularly, we may prove that $K$-hop aggregation decreases the number of layers $L$ requested to $\lceil(\frac{1}{2} + \epsilon)\frac{\log n}{K\log(r-1)} \rceil$ in Theorem~\ref{thm:power} and Corollary~\ref{col:graphpower} with proof in Appendix~\ref{apd:PEAGNN}.
 We may also choose $\zeta(u|v) = \zeta_{gpr}(u|v)$ with non-negative $\gamma_k$ in Eq.~\eqref{eq:gpr} and aggregate the nodes whose $\zeta(u|v)$ are top-$K$ ranked among all $u\in V$.
 This manner is able to control fix-sized aggregation sets.
-As DEAGNN does not show provably better representation power than DEGNN, all the above approaches share the same theoretical power and limitations.
+As \projA does not show provably better representation power than \proj, all the above approaches share the same theoretical power and limitations.
 However, in practice their specific performance may vary across datasets and applications.